kivislime/CurrencyExchange/README.md

 - `frontend`: Nginx container serving the static frontend.

 ### **Development Environment**
-- Java: 11 or higher.
-- Maven: For project build.
-- Tomcat 10: As the servlet container.
-- PostgreSQL: Database for storing currencies and exchange rates.
-- Docker: For containerization and deployment.
-- Nginx: For serving static frontend files.

 The project is implemented without external frameworks (e.g., no Spring), using plain Java servlets and JDBC, adhering to OOP and SOLID principles.